ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

   - ``[ `Broccoli | `Gherkin ]``
   - ``[ `Broccoli | `Gherkin | `Fruit of string ]``
 1. Open: ``[> `Broccoli | `Gherkin | `Fruit of string ]`` : this designates a set of exact types.
 Eact eact type is inhabited by the values introduced by supersets of the tags from 1.

+Tip: To distinguish closed and open type expression, you can remember that the less-than sign `<` is oriented the same way as a capital `C` letter, as in closed.

 The exact form is infered by the type-checker when naming a type defined by a set of tags:
 ```ocaml